blenderskool/blenderskool-documentation/src/enrich/using-the-addon.md

 	kbfce3HmDSY
 </youtube>

 In this video I will be showing you some of the post processing options in the Enrich add-on.
 The Enrich add-on comes with a wide variety of post production options to allow you to add effects just as you want.
 Every setting is divided into boxes which can be accessed separately.
-The Enrich add-on also comes with two interface options: ‘Simple’ for quick effects and beginner friendly, ‘Advanced’ for serious control over all the effects.
+The Enrich add-on also comes with two interface options: `Simple` for quick effects and beginner friendly, `Advanced` for serious control over all the effects.

 ## Settings provided